tomrossmann/Backload/README.md

 **Backload** is a professional, full featured ASP.NET MVC 4 file upload controller and handler (server side).
 It has been developed as part of a commercial product for the aero craft industry.
 The version in these examples is tailored for the famous client side [jQuery File Upload Plugin](https://github.com/blueimp/jQuery-File-Upload) from blueimp, but it can be easily customized to work with a different client side plugins.

+### Roadmap
+Starting with the next release we open up the Backload component for extensions (plugins) using .NET MEF (Managed Extensibility Framework) which is part of the .NET Framework.
+The extensiona are very easy to write and clean up the code drastically.
+You'll be able to hook into several access points through the entire processing pipline.
+Extensions can be added, deleted and renamed within the Extensions folder while the MVC applicaiton is running.
+Use Cases: Manipulate incoming data before it is processed, store incoming files in multiple locations, use a custom cloud storage, perform additional image manipulation, and many more.

 ### Highlights